-"I was born like that.
-I cannot use my legs because they are deformed so are my hands and arms Despite all of that, I still can use my hands to catch things."
-Ahmed said.
+Ahmed looks down at his arms and legs as he explains, "I was born like that.
+I cannot use my legs because they are deformed so are my hands and arms.”

-"My next plan is to improve my capabilities and skills through taking additional courses on computer maintenance and English language.
+But Ahmed is not satisfied just yet: "My next plan is to improve my capabilities and skills through additional courses on computer maintenance and English language.
 I also will work hard to expand my business in the future."
-Ahmed said concluding.

 The Yemen Stabilization Programme is designed to increase socioeconomic opportunities, improve basic service delivery and strengthening community-based protection.
 Funded by the Government of Japan, this US$20 million project is implemented by UNDP in partnership with the For All Foundation (FAF) and Oxfam.